HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * _-u_ uses the Unicode Collation Algorithm (UCA) rather than the default sort.
 * _-c_ or _-d_ enforce Unicode normalization (NFC or NFD) as data is read.

 All of the above options are used and noted in various parts of this study.
+By decomposing characters and counting them it is then possible to reconstruct the keys used to produce the text corpus being analysised.
+Once the text corpus is analysed by keyboard input method, it is then possible to determine the following:

+* A heat map visualization for the sample text from James.
+* A heat map visualization of the entire text from James.
+* A fitness score for each keyboard.
+Based on James, and again based on the Wikipedia corpus.
+This fitness score includes:
+* Total number of keystrokes with the current layout
+* right hand v.s. left hand (I started an interesting calculator in Google Docs.)
+* finger load per finger 0-9
+* right - left balance
+* use of punctuation
+* Characters not used in the text
+* Percentage of use
+* Combinational use of characters
+* distance traveled

-###Text Count
+###Text Counts
 The original text capture from the _Navajo Bible_ can be found in the following file: [`/Navajo James Text/Navajo Text.txt`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo%20James%20Text/Navajo%20Text.txt)
 As previously indicated, the file was cleaned up for this study.
 The file used for statistics is the following: [`/Navajo James Text/Navajo Text-no numbers-no headings.txt`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo%20James%20Text/Navajo%20Text-no%20numbers-no%20headings.txt)
 When referring to "the James text", it is this second file which will be referenced.